Shopify vs. Etsy: Which Is the Best?

 Shopify vs. Etsy – The Final Verdict

-Comparing Shopify to Etsy isn’t really fair because both platforms serve different purposes.
+Comparing Shopify to Etsy is like comparing apples to oranges—they serve different purposes.
 One is an eCommerce website builder while the other is an online marketplace geared toward designers and makers.

 Lastly, if you choose Shopify and are thinking of starting dropshipping, then you can count on NicheDropshipping.